apache/incubator-kie-tools/packages/sonataflow-dev-app/README.md

 ### Usage

-To run the development server, use the following command:
+To run the development app, use the following command:

 `pnpm start`